The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 [Brunei’s Famous National Dish]

 Ambuyat is a beautiful result of that dark time.
 It is now eaten with utensils, called “chandas”.
-Chandas are made from bamboo and similar to the “chopsticks” of East Asian cultures.
-The primary difference between chopsticks and chandas is that chandas adjoin together on one end.
+Chandas are made from bamboo and similar to “chopsticks” of East Asian cultures.
+The primary difference between chopsticks and chandas is that chandas adjoin on one end.
 Using chandas is a different experience, and you may look silly during your first few attempts!

 Example of how to use chandas